vkscnb/django-groups-for-three-user/README.md

             $ ALTER ROLE test1 SET timezone TO 'UTC';

-            $ GRANT ALL PRIVILEGES ON DATABASE product_db TO test1;
+            $ GRANT ALL PRIVILEGES ON DATABASE user_db TO test1;

         </pre>